 At KS4 students are split into two populations rather than three as at KS3.
 This allows much greater flexibility when placing students into appropriate ability groups.
 Depending on the size of the cohort, each population will be divided into ability groups for maths, English, RS and science.
 These subjects group independently from each other.
 Thus, as an example, a student could be in set 1 for English, set 3 for maths and set 4 for science.

 The majority of our sixth form students embark on studying 4 A levels or Level 3 courses and some will continue with those four subjects after the first year; others may choose to drop a subject at the end of Year 12.
 A number of students study vocational qualifications such as the Cambridge Technical Diploma.
-Vocational qualifications are available in Business, Food and Nutrition, ICT, Media Studies, Health and Social Care and Sport.
+Vocational qualifications are available in Business, ICT, Media Studies, Health and Social Care and Sport.
 Other students study a combination of the different types of qualification.
 Each subject is allocated 5 periods a week; with the exception of maths, biology, chemistry and physics, which are allocated 6 periods a week to ensure adequate time is available for the required practical work.
 Subjects currently on offer in our sixth form are: